drivendataorg/zamba/docs/docs/models/td-full-metrics.md

 One of the challenges of this kind of classification is that some species are much more common than others.
-For species that appear in a small number of videos, we expect the model to be less accurate, because it has fewer examples to learn from.
+For species that appear in a small number of videos, we expect the model to be less accurate because it has fewer examples to learn from.
-Also, for these species it is hard to assess performance precisely, because there are few examples in the holdout set.
+Also, for these species it is hard to assess performance precisely because there are few examples in the holdout set.